The Go Getter (1937 film)

-The Go Getter is a 1937 film directed by Busby Berkeley and starring George Brent, Anita Louise, and Charles Winninger.
+The Go Getter is a 1937 American romantic drama film directed by Busby Berkeley and starring George Brent, Anita Louise, and Charles Winninger.
 A determined discharged US Navy veteran succeeds in the lumber business.
 The film was produced by Cosmopolitan Productions and released through Warner Bros.

 Plot

 When the US Navy rigid airship Macon is damaged in a storm and crashes into the water (as the real USS Macon did in 1935), helmsman Bill Austin stays with his commanding officer until the rest of the crew has gotten safely away.
 Bill loses a leg as a result of the crash and leaves the Navy.

 He goes looking for employment, but jobs are scarce in San Francisco.
-He tries a lumber company run by Lloyd Skinner, interrupting a meeting between Skinner and his fiancee Margaret Ricks.
+He tries a lumber company run by Lloyd Skinner, interrupting a meeting between Skinner and his fiancée Margaret Ricks.
 Skinner orders him to leave his office.
 Matt Peasely, head of a shipping firm in the same building, is more polite, but the answer is still the same.
 Undeterred, Bill seeks out Cappy Ricks, the retired founder of both companies.

 While waiting in the reception area, he encounters Margaret again.
 He assumes she is also a job seeker and makes a date with her, unaware she is Cappy's only offspring.
 She sees her father first, and asks him to give Bill a chance.
 Cappy, who is frustrated with the way Skinner and Peasely have been running the businesses he built up, is quite willing to countermand them.
 He and Skinner decide to give Bill the hardest task they can think of: selling a half million feet of unwanted skunk spruce Cappy bought years ago as a favor to a friend.
 Not only does Bill sell all of the spruce, he also generates orders for all of the lumber the company has and more, all in a single business trip across the western United States, forcing Cappy to send him to Seattle to buy the shortfall from a hard-negotiating competitor.